 Bulb Type - Pretty much all the lights available now use energy efficient and bright LED bulbs.
 Cree is one popular manufacturer of bulbs, as is Seoul Semi Conductors.
 We would not get a snorkeling light that uses Halogen or Tungsten anymore.

-Get A Wrist Lanyard - Most lights come with one, but make sure you have a wrist strap, because these lights don't float.
+Get a Wrist Lanyard - Most lights come with one, but make sure you have a wrist strap, because these night snorkeling lights don't float.

-Battery Types - Consider what type of batteries you want to use before you purchase your light.
-Some run off regular easily available batteries like C, AA or AAA.
-Rechargeable lights are nice since you don't have to throw them away.
-But think about how often you will use the light and if the rechargeable batteries will last if they are not regularly used and charged.
+Battery Types - Consider what type of batteries you want to use before you purchase your night snorkeling light.
+Some run off regular easily available batteries like C, AA, or AAA.
+Rechargeable lithium battery lights are really the best choice though.
+They give you the most power for the weight, and reduce battery waste.